 For some the price tag of $599 might be off-putting, but for me that’s easily what my last pedal setup cost and it didn’t do nearly as much.

 Having the gear to amplify yourself is a huge plus if you want to be a performing musician.
 This is my setup for a crisp, mainly feedback-free PA that gets LOUD for its size!

-These days though with a few hundred dollars you can buy everything you need to create a fantastic recording in your bedroom.
+These days though, with a few hundred dollars you can buy everything you need to create a fantastic recording in your bedroom.

 In this digital age, having the right tools on your computer make or break what you’re able to do and how easily you can do it.

-The sheer volume of themes and plugins (not to mention tutorials!) available allow you to do pretty much anything you want with a website.
+The sheer volume of themes and plugins (not to mention tutorials!) available (mostly for free) allow you to do pretty much anything you want with a website.